 The weighted estimates represent the childhood population counts of available states from the ACBS and the BRFSS.

-The average national incidence rate for the years 2006-2010 was 12.1 per 1,000.
-The state of Montana had the lowest average childhood asthma incidence rate (IR = 4.3 per 1,000), while District of Columbia had the highest average childhood asthma incidence rate (IR = 17.7 per 1,000).
-States that did not have an incidence rate available (16 states) were assigned the average overall incidence rate of 12.1 per 1,000.
+The average national incidence rate for the years 2006-2010 was 12.1 per 1,000 at-risk children.
+The state of Montana had the lowest average childhood asthma incidence rate (IR = 4.3 per 1,000 at-risk children), while District of Columbia had the highest average childhood asthma incidence rate (IR = 17.7 per 1,000 at-risk children).
+States that did not have an incidence rate available (16 states) were assigned the average overall incidence rate of 12.1 per 1,000 at-risk children.

 Asthma incident cases